V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/trucks.md

 ## Set The Truck Tension
 ![!MPCNC set the tension](https://www.v1engineering.com/wp-content/uploads/2020/06/Set-Tension-scaled.jpg){: width="400"}

-* Insert a rail into the truck.
+* Insert a rail into the Truck.
 * You are looking for all bearings to make contact and just a hint of tension.
-If you tip the rail at a 45 degree angle the trucks should slowly move.
+If you tip the rail at a 45 degree angle the Trucks should slowly move.
 Too tight and they will stay, too loose and they will drop right off.
-* Tension bolth bolts evenly, for a new print this should actually just be good with no extra tension needed.
+* Tension both bolts evenly - for a new print this should actually just be good with no extra tension needed.
 If this is the case just snug up the tension bolts until the heads and nuts are touching the plastic.
 Holding not adding to the current tension.

 !!!
 Caution
        If you have to really torque down on these bolts you could have the wrong sized rails or parts.
 The same thing applies if they are too tight, although you can let them sit overnight with no tension on the bolts to see if they loosen up a bit.